plone/documentation/README.rst

 Notes
 =====

-Be aware that for the time being (till we official announce and publish this branch) we use a custom *robots.txt* to disallow crawling.
+- Be aware that for the time being (till we official announce and publish this branch) we use a custom *robots.txt* to disallow crawling.

+- For the time being (rewriting and restructuring) we use the ``todo`` directice to produce a list of *ToDo Items* under *_build/html/todo.html*.
+  This add-on and setup will be removed at a certain point !

 Support
 =======